codedrift/firebase-hello-world-workshop/README.md

 # firebase-hello-world-workshop

+This firebase hello world tutorial will guide you through the process of creating your very first firebase project.

+No credit card required!

+These are the topics we will cover:

+- Setting up a simple PWA (Progressive Web App)
+- Setting up a new firebase project
+- Reading/Writing data to the database (And receiving real time updates!)
+- Adding authentication
+- Securing the data
+- Deploying to production! 🚀

+---

-## 1. Create a new PWA web app (react)
+## 1. Create a new web app

+Everything begins with some code.

+These days it has gotten very common to create progressive web apps.
+They are very easy to develop, deploy, maintain and work on every device that has a web browser.
-We will use a react pwa for this tutorial but you can use anything as long as it creates web artefacts that can be statically served.
+We will use a react PWA for this tutorial but you can use anything as long as it creates web artefacts that can be statically served.

 E.g. create-react-app creates a `build` folder.

-Now, create the pwa:
+Meaning a html file and javascript in a `<script></script>` will do as well.

+Alright.
+Lets get started!

 ```bash
 npx create-react-app firebase-hello-world-workshop --template typescript